 So now after a long gap from 8th November 2016 to 16 January 2017, India is expected to come back to normal living.
 Let us hope that Rs.100, Rs.500 notes are available in ATM machines.
 Till now most ATM’s have only Rs.2000 note in it.
 For those people who need lesser denominations in cash are not able to withdraw because less availability of these denominations.
 And for people who have less balance than Rs.2000 cannot withdraw.
 So from 2017 if low denomination notes are available in huge quantity most problems in ATM will be solved.

 After news about changes in withdrawal limits in ATM’s came out every one was asking whether bank withdrawal limit will also be removed.
-If ATM withdrawal limit for cash is removed there will be definitely changes to amount of cash that can be withdrawn through bank branches.
-Rs.10,000 is daily withdrawal limit from ATM counters while weekly limit is Rs.24,000.
+If ATM withdrawal limit per day in India for cash is removed there will be definitely changes to amount of cash that can be withdrawn through bank branches.
+Rs.24,000 is daily withdrawal limit from ATM counters while weekly limit is Rs.24,000.
 This weekly limit which still prevails in bank accounts will affect normal cash spending of consumers.

 More details regarding such changes will be announced by Indian Finance Ministry, Reserve Bank of India based on prevailing situations.

 It was expected that after 30 December 2016 there will be No cash withdrawal limit from ATM’s.
 But still withdrawal limits are imposed on bank accounts.